cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

-The above process may contain loops and repetitions (as illustrated in Step 1 regarding sub-dependencies) depending on the particular dependency tree of our application, our testing process, and the methods of packaging the artefact and deployment that we use.
+The above process may contain loops and repetitions (as illustrated in Step 1 regarding sub-dependencies) depending on the particular dependency tree of our application, our testing process, and the methods of packaging the artifact and deployment that we use.

-In the sections that follow, you will find numerous best practices for hardening the containers used as the build workers described above, how to architect the relationship between Build Steps, their corresponding Build Workers, and the Orchestration Pipeline, and guidance on how to sign and secure the artefacts produced at each stage in the build process.
+In the sections that follow, you will find numerous best practices for hardening the containers used as the build workers described above, how to architect the relationship between Build Steps, their corresponding Build Workers, and the Orchestration Pipeline, and guidance on how to sign and secure the artifacts produced at each stage in the build process.

 ## Verification: